IELTS Writing Task 2 Sample 832 - Overpopulation of urban areas has led to numerous problems

 Overpopulation in cities and urban areas is a growing problem that governments and individuals have to take into account seriously.
 They should work together to reduce the inconveniences caused by it.
 This essay will examine what are the issues caused by overcrowding and discuss on solutions.

-First of all we can truly affirm that the first result of overpopulation in towns is without any doubts congestion and traffic jams which lead to serious pollution problems.
+First of all, we can truly affirm that the first result of overpopulation in towns is without any doubts congestion and traffic jams which lead to serious pollution problems.
 Another inconvenience due to overcrowding is garbage from inhabitants.
-Plenty of cities do not have the means to handle the charge of rubbish casting away by its habitants which leads to unclean cities.
+Many cities do not have the means to handle the charge of rubbish casting away by its habitants which lead to unclean cities.

 The lack of decent accommodation is also a growing problem that cities must deal with.
 Many people are unable to find a place to live in which is a step back for cities’ development.

 However and fortunately, if we sit down a minute to think about what each of us could do to tackle this problem it is not hard to find a solution.
 Individuals should use public transports as often as they can rather than using their own car and the government should build more roads and improve public transportation to address this issue.